vorticity/date-calculator/README.md

 ## Usage
 A command line interface is provided for your convenience: [date-calculator-cli](https://github.com/vorticity/date-calculator-cli).

-Should you with to use the library in your own code, please refer the example below:
+Should you wish to use the date_calculator library and Date class in your own code, please refer the example below:
 ```python

 >>>from date_calculator.constants import Month